 The balance board has always been a popular fitness gadget among certain groups of exercisers (like surfers), but this workout tool has become a bit more mainstream in recent years.
 It's a fun way to improve your stability and spatial awareness, and you can use it in your living room or even at your standing desk.

 It can be a bit tricky to get the hang of using a balance board at first, which is why we created the beginner's guide below.
-We've covered all the basics, from the benefits of standing on a balance board to the best exercises to start with to everything you need to know about different board brands.
+We've covered all the basics, from the benefits of standing on a balance board to the best exercises to start with and how to do them safely to everything you need to know about different board brands.

 Practice Standing Yoga Poses